As a professional beach bum, I know a nice beach when I see one… And I found yet another in the Philippines.

 Just to give you an idea of where that is… It’s a spec between the island of Leyte and Cebu.
-This island is a three-hour bus ride from Tacloban City and then a one-hour ferry ride from Palompon.
+Kalanggaman Island is a three-hour bus ride from Tacloban City and then a one-hour ferry ride from Palompon.

 Alternatively, if you stay in Palompon, you can just catch a boat ride over.

-Getting a boat to Kalanggaman Island – You’ll need to make a reservation with the Eco-Tourism office.
-They monitor the amount of people going in and out of the island and take proper documentation to ensure the safety of individuals going over.
-So be sure to book at least a day or two ahead of time especially in high season (March to May ish).
+Kalanggaman Island tour – You’ll need to make a reservation with the Eco-Tourism office.
+They monitor the number of people going in and out of the island and take proper documentation to ensure the safety of individuals going over.
+So be sure to book at least a day or two ahead of time especially in high season (March to May-ish).